mrcoalp/dempsta-engine/README.md

 * `> build.py` in a command prompt for Visual Studio.
 Refer to [this](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)

-**Note** : You can also open the project in Visual Studio, build and run dempsta_editor exe.
+**Note** : You can also open the project in Visual Studio, build and run dempsta_editor exe, generate the solution with cmake or use CLion.

+### Examples

+Inside examples folder, lies an example scene parsed as json.
+Just use the editor `File` menu to load it.

 ### Tests